Dave-team/Knowledge-base/Principles.md

     - Practice Martial Arts
     - Practice arts: colouring, sketching
     - Take walks in inspirational places (museums, nature, new cities)
+    - Imagine being a role model for others and they look up to what I say.
+Be a great speaker, writer, be well rounded as they'll ask a wide range of different interesting questions and have opinions whilst being calm and confident
 - What life is about:
     - Becoming better at things (and just becoming a better person): in life, try to become good at things you enjoy doing and be experimental.
 Six month sprints to try to become good at e.g. dancing, boxing, chess, badminton - this will slow time.
 Same for personal projects
     - Being calm, in the moment and enjoying the little things in life